Reloaded-Project/Reloaded-III/docs/Services/Community-Repository.md

 !!! info

     The raw files specified in [schema](#schema) go through a 'build' process.
-    This build process converts the files to `.json` and spit it out in a format suitable for hosting on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).
+    This build process converts the files to `.json` and spit it out in a format suitable for hosting on [GitHub Pages][github-pages].

 Output format: